heat radiating upward from roof http://people.csail.mit.edu/jaffer/convect

 Abstract

-Heat transfer measurements of a 30.5 cm square rough plate with forced air velocities between 0.1 m/s and 2.5 m/s were made in each orthogonal combination of plate and airflow direction, and of a tilted downward-facing plate.
-Each of the twelve data-sets matches the present theory with root-mean-squared relative error between 1.3% and 4%.
+Heat transfer measurements of a 30.5 cm square rough plate with forced air velocities between 0.1 m/s and 2.5 m/s were made by the present apparatus in two inclined and all five orthogonal orientations.
+The present work's formulas are compared with 104 measurements in twelve data-sets.
+The twelve data-sets have root-mean-square relative error (RMSRE) values between 1.3% and 4% relative to the present theory.

 Full Article